dshimaoka/VariabilityEarlyVisualCortex/README.md

 ## Visualization and Reproducibility
-For visualization and further analysis, we recommend using NeuroDesk[]:
+For visualization and further analysis, we recommend using [NeuroDesk](https://www.neurodesk.org/):

 1. Clone this repository (or a forked version of this repository):